syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/ContextMenu.md

 # Context Menu

-The context menu for the tabbed form can be set by using `tabbedFormControl.TabContextMenu` property.
+The context menu for the `SfTabbedForm` can be set by using `tabbedFormControl.TabContextMenu` property.

 ## Customize context menu in tabs like web browser